 Crickets are the go-to insect feeder for most dragon owners.
 They’re highly nutritious, easy to get, simple to gut load, and best of all, bearded dragons love them!
 For all of these reasons, crickets are one of the most popular insects to offer bearded dragons.
 The question is, how many should you offer?
 How many crickets does a bearded dragon need to eat each day?

 The answer is a bit complicated.
+Generally, babies will eat around 25-80 crickets each day and adults will eat around 10.
 Dragons need a different number of crickets depending on what life stage they’re in.
 For younger dragons, more of the diet should be insects than fruits and vegetables, but this is the opposite in adults who need more fruits and veggies than insects.
 Let’s take a closer look at dragon feeding at each life stage so you know exactly how many crickets you should be offering your dragon at each point of its life.

 How Many Crickets to Feed a Baby Bearded Dragon